bachhh/Kalmia/README.md

 Kalmia is a Go tool with a web interface for managing RsPress documentation.
 It supports multiple versions, multiple users, and includes a markdown editor for easy edits.
 Please visit our [website](https://kalmia.difuse.io) for more information on how to use Kalmia and its features.

+## Change from upstream

+**1. Add a new "label" field for Page Group**

+The sidebar in Outline will display PageGroup.label instead of PageGroup.name.
+The underlying folder will still be created using PageGroup.name.

+This change separates the display layer from the storage layer, allowing label to be used for i18n-friendly names.
+PageGroup.Name remains required and must be ASCII-only, since it is used as the actual folder name.

+**2. Change Page's Filename to use Slug, while Page Name is used for Outline's display**

+Similar to (1) this is to accomodate i18n-friendly names for page.
+While keeping storage filename ASCII.

 ## Requirements

 - Go >= 1.22